TDM (Therapeutic Drug Monitoring)

 TDM measuring the blood levels of a drug.
 TDM can be used for most drugs except NRTIs (nukes).

-- When using combinations where they may be a drug interaction.
-This is important with new drugs.
+- To check for a drug interaction.
+This can be important with new drugs.

-- With pre-existing liver or kidney damage, or haemophilia, and some other medical conditions.
-For example, drug levels of both amprenavir and abacavir can be too high if your liver is damaged.
+- With pre-existing liver or kidney damage.
+Or in people with haemophilia, and some other medical conditions.
+If your liver is damaged it might process drugs more slowly.
 TDM can find the safest dose.

-- If you may not be absorbing drugs properly.
+- If you are not absorbing drugs.
 For example, if you have severe diarrhoea.

 - For children.
-Differences in growth rates and the way children process drugs at different ages are not always accounted for.
+Differences in growth rates and the way children process drugs at different ages is complicated.
 Even when doses are calculated by body weight or body surface area they often need altering.

 TDM is recommended in UK guidelines in these and other situations.
 Poor drug absorption or faster clearance can cause a combination to fail.